 This is therefore a matter which needs to be assessed on a case by case basis.
 To have this undertaken, and understand whether this matter poses a risk or an opportunity to you, get in touch with Ben Strange, Associate Director - Building Consultancy.

-The data which TOCS is based on has been supplied by Lambert Smith Hampton and a number of leading industry suppliers.
+The cost data has been supplied by Lambert Smith Hampton and a number of leading industry suppliers.
+The data in this edition represents the position as of 30 April 2017.

 We have adopted the hypothetical purchasing power of a medium sized organisation which employs 500 staff, this is considered the minimum size required for procuring the TOCS bundle of services.